Farm8763/Project-Chocolate-Chip/README.md

 Project-Chocolate-Chip
 ======================
-About: This was an application for the Mint Chip Challenge.
+About: This was an application for the Canadian Mint's Mint Chip Challenge in 2012 (https://en.wikipedia.org/wiki/MintChip).